-In some cases, the Community and Economic Development Departmentay work with the Jefferson Couty HeathDepartmto dtermine if the structure is a nuisance.
-In these cases, Communiyand Economic Delopment will make the Jefferson County Healthepartmnt the sub-grantee and follow the Heath Department&rsquos guidelines for demolition.
+In some cases, the Community and Economic Development Departmentay work with the Jefferson Courty HeathDepartment dtermine if the structure is a nuisance.
+In these cases, CommuniyandEcnomicelopmenwimakete Jefferson County Healthepartment the sub-grantee and follow the Heath Department's guidelines for demolition.